FORM IN SPACE AND TIME

 the Absolute Reality, the Supreme Self, or the infinity of the infinitude.
 This

-has been verily declared in the Srimad Bhagavad Gita, as the Supreme
+has been verily declared in Srima, as the Supreme

 Indestructible Entity is called Brahmān and one’s own self is called adhyatma.